yibo-geomatique/dashboard/Processes/ComputeBuildingEvolution/ComputeBuildingEvolution.md

 # Process : ComputeBuildingEvolution

-## Input Data :
+## Input Data 1 and 2 :

-BuildingDataSet at time 2011 and BuildingDataSet at time 2021, prepared with the Process BuildingDataPreparation
+BuildingDataSet at time 2011 and BuildingDataSet at time 2021 on the area of interest

+(these can be prepared with the Process BuildingDataPreparation)

 ## Output Data 1: